MarshallAsch/slack-name-bot/README.md

 1. Set the Request URL to your server (*e.g.* `https://yourname.ngrok.com`) + `/command`
 1. On the same page, set the command name to `/whois` and the description
 1. On the same page, check the `Escape channels, users, and links sent to your app` checkbox

-#### Enable Interactive Messages
-1. In the app settings, click on Interactive Messages
-1. Set the Request URL to your server or Glitch URL + `/interactive`

 ### Requirements